ecbme4040/e4040-2020FALL-PROJECT-CRKY-CJR2198/README.md

 model = DCGAN(Generator_dict, Discriminator_dict, batch_size, model_name (string), distributed_training_flag) set the distributed training flag to false to train on single gpu.

+Batch size should be set to the per device batch size.

 Compile the created DCGAN model by calling the compile function with:

 model.compile(generator_optimizer, discriminator_optimizer, loss_object)